jimenezjose/point_one_gps_driver/README.md

-# Atlas GPS Driver
+# Point One Navigation GPS Driver

-This is a ROS2 driver for [Atlas](https://pointonenav.com/docs/atlas) GPS / IMU Devices.
+This is a ROS2 driver for [Point One Navigation](https://pointonenav.com) GPS / IMU Devices.

 > The Atlas delivers 10cm location accuracy in any environment with its proprietary [FusionEngine](https://pointonenav.com/fusionengine) software.